Our School Day:

 In keeping with the school’s safeguarding policies, the School feels that no child under the age of 8 should be walking to or from school alone.
 To clarify this would mean all children up to and including Year 3.

-The School’s policy is as follows:
+The School’s policy for children walking home alone is as follows:

 If your child is Year 4 or over and you wish them to travel to or from school alone, we will ask you notify the School in writing.
 We would ask that you consider any risks associated with the school journey.
 The School will discuss any issues with you if we believe the risks are too high.